faucetsdn/faucet/docs/testing.rst

 Software switch testing with docker
 -----------------------------------

-First, get yourself setup with docker based on our docker documentation.
+First, get yourself setup with docker based on our :doc:`docker` documentation.

 Then you can build and run the mininet tests from the docker entry-point: